-Meetings of the Council are scheduled to be held monthly at 7.30 p.m. on the third Thursday of the month (unless advised otherwise).
+Meetings of the District Executive are usually held monthly, at 9.30am, on the first Thursday of the month (unless advised otherwise).
 However during the coronavirus pandemic these meetings will be held remotely via Zoom video-conferencing.
 For more details on the regulations regarding remote/virtual meetings please see the Local Authorities and Police and Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020 as part of the Coronavirus Act 2020.

-The agenda, minutes and the timetable for council meetings are published on the Council's website - http://modgov.southsomerset.gov.uk/ieDocHome.aspx?bcr=1
+The Executive Forward Plan and copies of executive reports and decisions are published on the Council's web site: http://modgov.southsomerset.gov.uk/ieDocHome.aspx?bcr=1

 Agendas and minutes can also be viewed via the mod.gov app (free) available for iPads and Android devices.
-Search for 'mod.gov' in the app store for your device and select 'South Somerset' from the list of publishers and then select the committees of interest.
+Search for 'mod.gov' in the app store for your device, install, and select 'South Somerset' from the list of publishers, then select the committees of interest.
 A wi-fi signal will be required for a very short time to download an agenda but once downloaded, documents will be viewable offline.